Albert Löwy: Biography

 He was born Abraham Löwy in Aussee, Moravia (now Úsov, Czech Republic), the eldest son of thirteen children of Leopold and Katty Löwy.
 He was named after his ancestor Rabbi Abraham Leipnik, who wrote in Hebrew an account of the destruction of the synagogue in Aussee in 1720.
 In 1822 his father left Aussee for Friedland, on the border of Silesia, where he owned a brewery.
 In 1829 Albert left home for schools in Leipzig, Jagendorf, and Olmütz, and eventually attended the University of Vienna, where he began a systematic study of Hebrew and Arabic.

 Among his friends and fellow students there were Moritz Steinschneider and Abraham Benisch, with whom in 1838 he founded 'Die Einheit,' a proto-Zionist secret society of some two hundred students of the University, most of them Jews, who were endeavouring to promote the welfare of the Jews, one of their aims being to establish Jewish settlements in Palestine.
 In 1840 Löwy visited England to promote the society's aims (encountering mainly indifference), and there he settled for life.
 On the opening on 27 January 1842 of the reform West London Synagogue of British Jews, Löwy became one of the first two ministers; David Woolf Marks was the other.
-He ran the ran the congregation's school, and with his colleague he edited the prayer-book of the new congregation, which he served until 1892.
+He ran the congregation's school, and with his colleague he edited the prayer-book of the new congregation, which he served until 1892.

 In 1870, under the guidance of Löwy and Benisch, the Anglo-Jewish Association was formed in London to champion the cause of persecuted Jews and to promote Jewish education in the Middle East.
 In 1874 Löwy, after attending a Jewish conference at Königsberg on the Russo-Jewish question, was sent by the Anglo-Jewish Association on a secret mission to Russia.
 His report on the position of the Russian Jews was published as an appendix to the Annual Statement of the Anglo-Jewish Association for 1874.
 He also undertook a fact-finding mission to Constantinople in 1889, and stimulated Western Jewry's interest in the Bene Israel community of India.
 Lowy was secretary of the Association from 1875 until his resignation in 1889.

 On 31 October 1892 he resigned his ministry at the West London Synagogue, but he took part in public affairs until his death in London on 21 May 1908.
 He was buried at the Balls Pond Road Cemetery of the West London Synagogue.